 How Does Apple Cider Vinegar Benefit Health?

-There is some promising research that shows that vinegar may offer a variety of health benefits including improved blood glucose control in people with diabetes 1, reduced blood pressure 2, decreased inflammation 3, 4, and improved digestion 5.
+Some promising research shows that vinegar may offer various health benefits, including improved blood glucose control in people with diabetes, reduced blood pressure, decreased inflammation, and improved digestion.

 Apple Cider Vinegar Benefits for Blood Glucose Control

-Several human studies suggest that vinegar can increase satiety and decrease subsequent food intake at mealtime 6, 7, which may lead to reduced body weight over time 8.
+Several human studies suggest that vinegar can increase satiety and decrease subsequent food intake at mealtime, which may lead to reduced body weight over time.

-One study conducted in Japan gave diabetic patients either 2 tablespoons of apple cider vinegar or water before bed for 12 weeks found that the vinegar group had significant reductions in blood glucose levels 9.
+One study conducted in Japan gave diabetic patients two tablespoons of apple cider vinegar or water before bed for 12 weeks found that the vinegar group had significant reductions in blood glucose levels.

 Apple Cider Vinegar Benefits For Blood Pressure

-Human studies have shown that drinking 1-2 tablespoons of apple cider vinegar daily may reduce systolic (the top number) blood pressure by 3-6 mm Hg 5.
-It has also been shown that apple cider could lower blood pressure in people with hypertension 2.
+Human studies have shown that drinking 1-2 tablespoons of apple cider vinegar daily may reduce systolic (the top number) blood pressure by 3-6 mm Hg.
+It has also been shown that apple cider could lower blood pressure in people with hypertension.

-Animal studies suggest that this effect is due to an active ingredient called ATI – acetate, propionate, and isobutyrate – which may be responsible for producing positive effects on blood pressure 10.
+Animal studies suggest that this effect is due to an active ingredient called ATI – acetate, propionate, and isobutyrate – which may be responsible for producing positive effects on blood pressure.

 Apple Cider Vinegar Benefits for Inflammation

-Studies in mice indicate that feeding them apple cider vinegar reduces plasma triglyceride (fat) levels 11, and improves glucose tolerance 12.
+Studies in mice indicate that apple cider vinegar reduces plasma triglyceride (fat) levels and improves glucose tolerance.

-Two human studies have found that vinegar may reduce inflammatory markers in people with metabolic syndrome 13 and rheumatoid arthritis 14.
+Two human studies have found that vinegar may reduce inflammatory markers in people with metabolic syndrome and rheumatoid arthritis.
 However, it is still not clear whether these changes are beneficial or not.

 Apple Cider Vinegar Benefits For Digestion

-There is no scientific evidence to support claims of improved digestion from ACV when taken before a meal 5.
-Animal studies do show that when taken with a meal, vinegar can improve satiety 7, increase gastric emptying (the rate food leaves the stomach), and slightly decrease post-meal blood glucose levels 15.
+There is no scientific evidence to support claims of improved digestion from ACV when taken before a meal.
+Animal studies show that when taken with a meal, vinegar can enhance satiety, increase gastric emptying (the rate food leaves the stomach), and slightly decrease post-meal blood glucose levels.